-The difference clearly explained between a drafting & mechanical pencil with our top 5 recommendations for each type of pencil.
+The difference is clearly explained between a drafting & mechanical pencil with our top 5 recommendations for each pencil type.

-Drafting pencils are often used for technical drawing as they can be placed very close to templates giving a clear view of the page with less of the pencil getting in the way, they generally have a longer sleeve than mechanical pencils measuring between 3 & 5mm.
-These pencils were widely used by architects & draughtsman until the late 19’70s but use started to decline as CAD came into its own.
+Drafting pencils are often used for technical drawing.
+They can be placed very close to templates giving a clear view of the page with less of the pencil getting in the way; they generally have a longer sleeve than mechanical pencils measuring between 3 & 5mm.
+These pencils were widely used by architects & draughtsmen until the late 19’70s, but use started to decline as CAD came into its own.

-They still have a place however as some artists & designers have a need for varied lead sizes through the course of their work.
-Its also considered that drafting pencils distribute less lead than a mechanical pencil when advanced giving the user more control.
+However, they still have a place as some artists & designers require varied lead sizes through the course of their work.
+It also considered that drafting pencils distribute less lead than a mechanical pencil when advanced giving the user more control.

-Mechanical pencils are ideal for writing & drawing, check out this post where we compare them against wooden pencils to see how they stack up.
-They normally have a shorter sleeve than a drafting pencil measuring around 2.0mm in length & generally come in 0.5 or 0.7mm lead sizes.
+Mechanical pencils are ideal for writing & drawing; check out this post comparing them against wooden pencils to see how they stack up.
+They usually have a shorter sleeve than a drafting pencil measuring around 2.0mm in length & generally come in 0.5 or 0.7mm lead sizes.